ZeroAurora/HackergameMailProxyDeno/README.md

 deno run -A src/main.ts
 ```

 It's easy.
-But for the safety of your life, don't use Deno in your project.
+But for the safety of your life, **don't use Deno in your project**.

 At lease check for library compability and usability.